-APPLICATION was received by Macon, Ga., for acquisition of control of the station by George F. Rankin Jr. through the sale of 279 shares of common stock by Lt.
-E. K. Cargill, USNR, president and general manager, to the South-eastern Broadcasting Co., WMAZ licensee, for \$120,000.
+APPLICATION was received by the FCC last week from WMAZ Macon, Ga., for acquisition of control of the station by George F. Rankin Jr. through the sale of 279 shares of common stock by Lt.
+E. K. Cargill, USNR, president and general manager, to the Southeastern Broadcasting Co., WMAZ licensee, for \$120,000.
 Stock will be held as treasury stock and possibly later offered for resale, it was reported.
-Mr. Rankin, chief engineer of the station and vice-president, holds 280 shares which before the sale constituted 421⁄2% interest.
+Mr. Rankin, chief engineer of the station and vice-president, holds 220 shares which before the sale constituted 421⁄2% interest.

-RELIGIOUS GROUP ANNOUNCES AWARDS

-Merit for promotion of goodwill and brotherhood through radio broadcasting were announced last week by the National Conference of Christians & Jews, New York.

-Scriptures, an intermission feature of the N. Y. Philharmonic Symphony, sponsored on CBS by U. S. Rubber Co., was voted the most distinguished series.
+RELIGIOUS GROUP ANNOUNCES AWARDS FIVE Awards of Distinguished Merit for promotion of goodwill and brotherhood through radio broadcasting were announced last week by the National Conference of Christians & Jews, New York.
+Carl Van Doren's Our American Scriptures, an intermission feature of the N. Y. Philharmonic Symphony, sponsored on CBS by U. S. Rubber Co., was voted the most distinguished series.
 Agency is Campbell-Ewald.

-A dramatization work of chaplains on the Sept.
+A dramatization highlighting work of chaplains on the Sept.
 7, 1943 broadcast of Goodyear Tire & Rubber Co.'s Salute to Youth, recently discontinued on NBC, was selected as the most distinguished one-time program.
 Agency is Arthur Kudner Inc.